Quantification [18F]DPA-714 PET studies

 Calculation of VT using Logan plot or reversible two-tissue compartmental model is recommended, if arterial input can be measured.
 If arterial input is not available, SUV can be used, or SUV ratio and simplified reference tissue model, if reference tissue is not affected by the studied disease or medication.

-In human studies the different binding groups must be analyzed separately, with own control groups.
+In human studies the different binding groups must be analysed separately, with own control groups.
 SRTM or Logan plot with reference input can be used for computing parametric BPND images.

 Awde AR, Boisgard R, Thézé B, Dubois A, Zheng J, Dollé F, Jacobs AH, Tavitian B, Winkeler A. The translocator protein radioligand 18F-DPA-714 monitors antitumor effect of erufosine in a rat 9L intracranial glioma model.
 J Nucl Med.
 2013; 54(12): 2125-2131.